Feed Your Body, Not Your Mood

 - Brush your teeth (the minty taste can help replenish a sweet craving)

-Be the YOU that you’ve always wanted to be in 2016!
+Try not to let your emotions take control.
 And remember, if you have an irritable co-worker, spouse, or child… just give them some protein.